Everything PR News

 He never admitted wrongdoing.
 The civil cases were settled in 2011 under sealed terms.
 He preached a fiery rebuttal — "I feel like David against Goliath" — from his own pulpit, on his own platform, to his own congregation, with the news cameras rolling.
 He did not give a single deposition that became public.
 The Atlanta Journal-Constitution covered the lawsuits and the settlement.
 The cycle moved on.
 New Birth lost members, restructured debt, and continued.

-The five-word playbook depended on three structural conditions, all of which held in 2010:
+The five-element playbook depended on three structural conditions, all of which held at the time:

 • The story had a half-life.
 After the settlement and the absence of a verdict, fresh coverage diminished.
-The archive was searchable but not summarized.
+The case moved out of the daily news cycle into the archive.

 • The audiences that mattered most engaged with the story through filters Long controlled or influenced.
 His congregation.
 His fellow pastors.
 His television audience.
 The broadcast network.
 The denominational press.
 His own statements.